hachyderm/community/open-source-accounts.md

 This includes projects with a structured financial model in place or projects which are active participants in financially biased vendor markets.
 These would be projects that are funded beyond normal volunteer donations such as [LetsEncrypt](https://letsencrypt.org/sponsors/) which has tiered sponsorship and offers a service which can only be unlocked with a donation.
 We encourage these projects to leverage their current funding models for Mastodon support.

  - :heavy_multiplication_x: Financialy biased trade organizations such as the [CNCF](https://www.cncf.io/about/join/) or [Cloud Foundry](https://www.cloudfoundry.org/membership/) or their subsequent projects such as [Istio](https://www.cncf.io/projects/istio/) or [Helm](https://www.cncf.io/projects/helm/).
- - :heavy_multiplication_x: Funded open source projects with a single corporate sponsor/owners such as Google's [Go Programming language](https://go.dev/).
+ - :heavy_multiplication_x: Funded open source projects with a single corporate sponsor/owners such as Google's [Go Programming language](https://go.dev/) and Hashicorp's [Terraform](https://www.terraform.io/).
- - :heavy_multiplication_x: Funded open source project with structured sponsorship models or services which can only be unlocked via donation such as [LetsEncrypt](https://letsencrypt.org/sponsors/).
+ - :heavy_multiplication_x: Funded open source project with structured sponsorship models.
+Paid services which can only be unlocked via donation such as [LetsEncrypt](https://letsencrypt.org/sponsors/)'s quota limit which can only be raised via donation.
  - :heavy_multiplication_x: Community edition projects, or "up-sell" projects that resemble a paid service such as [pfSense Community Edition](https://www.pfsense.org/download/).